 Quantum Computing Stocks Skyrocket!
-Rigetti Computing Makes Waves - YaNoticias
+Rigetti Computing Makes Waves - YANoticias

 – **Pharmaceutical Development**: Accelerated drug discovery through complex molecule simulation.

-– **Logistics Optimization**: Enhancing supply chain and logistics efficiency, crucial for industries such as e-commerce.
+– **Logistics Optimisation**: Enhancing supply chain and logistics efficiency, crucial for industries such as e-commerce.

-– **Financial Services**: Risk assessment and algorithm development that could revolutionize trading and investment strategies.
+– **Financial Services**: Risk assessment and algorithm development that could revolutionise trading and investment strategies.

 ### Future Predictions